 Step Five-Organise formal finance approval, inspections of property and searches

 After the purchase price has been agreed upon (in the case of sale by private treaty) you should then attain formal finance approval, carry out inspections and have your legal representative conduct searches.

-1. Formal loan approval - To arrange formal loan approval you should immediately fax the front page of the contract to the person or organisation that arranged your conditional approval.
+1. Formal loan approval - To arrange formal loan approval you should immediately fax or email the front page of the contract to the person or organisation that arranged your conditional approval.
 They will then organise a valuation if applicable.
 If the valuation is satisfactory to the lender and the mortgage insurer (if applicable) formal approval should usually be achieved.

 2. Pest & building inspections - You should immediately get into contact an organisation(s) who can conduct these searches.
 Some organisations can arrange both types of inspections.
 Your conveyancer can usually help you arrange these inspections.
 Although a pest & building inspection may cost you up to $600 it is worth it when you consider you are purchasing real estate that could possibly be costing you hundreds of thousands of dollars.
 It will give you peace of mind about your purchase.

 3. Searches - your conveyancer conducts these.
 They include title searches and strata searches (if you are purchasing in a strata titled unit complex).